 The bill amends Section 106.1405 of the Florida Statutes to allow candidates to use campaign funds for child care expenses incurred as a direct result of their campaign activities.
 It introduces definitions for "campaign-related child care expenses" and "eligible child care provider," clarifying that such expenses must be directly linked to campaign activities, such as attending events or canvassing.
 The bill stipulates that candidates must maintain records of these expenses, including receipts and proof of payment, for at least three years after the campaign concludes.

-Additionally, candidates are required to disclose any child care expenses in their regular campaign finance reports, detailing the amounts and dates of these expenses.
-The bill emphasizes that campaign funds cannot be used for routine child care unrelated to campaign activities or for personal errands.
-This legislation aims to support candidates with dependent children by allowing them to allocate campaign funds for necessary child care during their campaign efforts.
-The act is set to take effect on July 1, 2025.
+Additionally, candidates are required to disclose any campaign-related child care expenses in their regular campaign finance reports, detailing the amounts and dates of these expenses.
+The bill emphasizes that campaign funds cannot be used for personal child care unrelated to campaign activities.
+This legislation is set to take effect on July 1, 2025.

 Statutes affected: H 61 Filed: 106.1405